 Foreign Affairs and International Trade Canada advises against all travel to San Francisco de Coray and Langue in the department of Valle; Orocuina, Apacilagua and Morolica in the department of Choluteca; San Francisco de la Paz and Gualaco in the department of Olancho due to high levels of violence and crime.

-This Advice was last issued on Thursday, 06 September 2012.
-We continue to advise Australians in Honduras to exercise a high degree of caution because of the high levels of violent crime.
+- We advise you to exercise a high degree of caution in Honduras because of the high levels of violent crime.

 Visit the Australian top ten travel tips for Australians page for our ten most important travel tips.

-There is some risk to your security in Honduras due to violent crime and the potential for civil unrest and we advise caution.
+There is some risk to your security in Honduras due to violent crime and the potential for civil unrest.
+We advise caution.

-There are high levels of violent crime in Honduras including armed robbery, kidnapping and murder.
+There are high levels of violent crime (armed robbery, kidnapping and murder) in Honduras, particularly on the north coast and in central regions and border areas.
 There have been reports of armed robbery and bus/carjackings, affecting tourists on a number of routes, including on main highways.
-We recommend you avoid travelling or walking alone and at night and advise you to remain vigilant at all times.
+We recommend you remain vigilant at all times and avoid travelling or walking alone at night, particularly in remote areas.

 New Zealanders travelling or resident in Honduras should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.